Local HSIP Cycle 12 Call-for-projects

 Below are the documents you must have in order to prepare and submit an application.
 Please download all these documents for your use.

-The applicants must complete the application form and attach the documents to the application form for each application.
-The application form will be submitted electronically to Caltrans once the submittal button on the last page is clicked.
+The applicants must complete the application form and the attachments for each application.
+The application form will be submitted electronically to Caltrans (see “Submit your HSIP application” session on this webpage).

 In order to apply for the local HSIP funds, an agency must have completed their Local Roadway Safety Plan (LRSP) or an equivalent of the LRSP.
 Download this template and attach the completed LRSP Certification to the Application Form.